 After the last round there will be a small opening and the way I like to close these openings is by using a yarn needle to sew it shut.
 With the yarn needle, thread the yarn through every other stitch or so and then pull, like a draw string.
 Insert the needle through the centre and pull back out from any other stitch, preferably of the same colour.
 Insert the needle through a nearby stitch and pull through the opposite side – this is how I weave in the ends.
 When I’m sure that the yarn is secured, I pull tight, and keeping tension on the end, I cut the yarn.
 To make sure the end is well-hidden I squeeze the piece a few times until the yarn is pulled inside and neatly hidden.

-That’s it for now!
+That’s it for Part 2 of this Eeyore amigurumi!
 Next post will be about adding details to the head.